Regression with I-priors: I-priors

 \section{I-priors}

-A definition of RKHSs is recalled in Section~\ref{sec-rkhs}, an expression for the Fisher information on the regression function and the induced RKHS is given in Section~\ref{sec-fish}, and the I-prior is defined in Section~\ref{sec-iprior}.
-This section gives some further details on some of the remarks made in the introductory section.
+A definition of RKHSs is recalled in Section~\ref{sec-rkhs}.
+The Fisher information on the regression function is derived in Section~\ref{sec-fish}.
+Being positive definite, the Fisher information induces a new RKHS, which is described in Section~\ref{sec-inducedrkhs}.
+The I-prior is defined in Section~\ref{sec-iprior}.
+We give a justification of the data dependence of the I-prior in Section~\ref{sec-datadep}, and some relatively straightforward applications, to regression with linear functions and one-dimensional smoothing, are given in Section~\ref{sec-basic}.
+Except for the first subsection, all developments here are new unless indicated otherwise.